Jane J. Boyle: Career

-Federal judicial career
+Federal judicial service

-On November 24, 2003, Boyle was nominated to the United States District Court for the Northern District of Texas by President George W. Bush, to a seat vacated by Jerry Buchmeyer.
-Boyle was confirmed by the Senate on June 17, 2004 on a Senate vote and received her commission on June 29, 2004.
+On November 24, 2003, Boyle was nominated to serve as a United States district judge of the United States District Court for the Northern District of Texas by President George W. Bush, to a seat vacated by Judge Jerry Buchmeyer.
+Boyle was confirmed by the Senate on June 17, 2004 by a 99–0 vote and received her commission on June 29, 2004.

+On August 28, 2025, Boyle announced that she was taking Senior Status effective October 1, 2025.